smithlabcode/ribotricer/README.md

-# Robust detection of actively translating ORFs from Ribo-seq data
+# Accurate detection of short and long active ORFs using Ribo-seq data

 ## Installation
 We highly recommend that you install ribotricer via conda